 When a member's Basic Investment Account exceeds $10,000, you have the option to invest the amount over this threshold in a wider range of mutual funds as well as stocks, bonds and other investments.

-An additional $18.00 per year**; this fee is paid out of the Self-Directed Brokerage Investment Account.
+An additional $18.00 per year**; this fee is paid out of the Health Savings Brokerage Account.

 *These fees are in addition to any HSA account administrative fees that Further may charge.